slatedb/slatedb/docs/0001-manifest.md

 ### `object_store` Locking

 Rust's `object_store` crate has a [locking mechanism](https://docs.rs/object_store/latest/object_store/aws/enum.S3CopyIfNotExists.html).
 We briefly looked at this, but [rejected it](https://github.com/slatedb/slatedb/pull/43/files#discussion_r1597551287) because it uses a TTLs for locks.
-We wanted a CAS operation that won't time out.
+We wanted a CAS operation that would not time out.

 ## Addendum